Text

 Do not insert multiple spaces between words to align or to achieve any other kind of effect, including after italics.

-The signs %, €, units of time, etc. should be preceded by a hard space.
+The signs %, €, units of time, etc. should be preceded by a hard space (Ctrl + Shift + Spacebar for Mac and PC).
 Groups of three digits in numbers containing thousands should likewise be separated by a hard space.

 c) Quotation marks